elastic/elasticsearch-labs/notebooks/search/README.md

 - Quickly get started with semantic search with the `semantic_text` field type
 - Use the `semantic` query
 - Implement hybrid search

+### 10. Semantic reranking with Cohere reranker

+In the [`10-semantic-reranking-retriever-cohere.ipynb`](./10-semantic-reranking-retriever-cohere.ipynb) notebook, you'll learn how to:

+- Use the inference API to create an inference endpoint for reranking
+- Use a `retriever` query to search and rerank the results